Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Discussion

 \subsection{Other disk-only modes}

-Next we briefly discuss a couple of other wave structures that occasionally emerge in our simulations and cannot be classified as upper or lower modes (or their harmonics).
-Both of these modes are present only in the disk, with no counterpart inside the star.
+Next we briefly discuss a couple of other wave structures that are seen in our simulations and cannot be classified as upper or lower modes (or their harmonics).
+These modes are present only in the disk, with no counterpart inside the star.